-When nonzero, the maximum size in MB of the uncompressed pixel data of a single 2D image.
+When nonzero, the maximum expected size in MB of the uncompressed pixel data of a single 2D image.
 Images whose headers indicate that they are larger than this might be assumed to be corrupted or malicious files.

-The default is 32768 (32 GB of uncompressed pixel data - equivalent to 64k x 64k x 4 channel x half).
+The default is 32768 (32 GB of uncompressed pixel data - equivalent to 64k x 64k x 4 channel x half), or the total amount of total physical memory available to the running process, whichever is smaller.
 In situations when images larger than this are expected to be encountered, you should raise this limit.
+Setting the limit to 0 means having no limit.

-• int log\times
+• int log\times (0)